-Occupancy monitoring: a cornerstone of the modern workplace
+Workplace occupancy monitoring: a cornerstone of the modern office

 Reducing vacancy must not happen at the expense of the employee experience.
-A smart approach starts with measuring evolving building utilization and gaining the insights to not only resize the footprint (aka square footage) but also improve the space configuration.
+A smart approach starts with measuring evolving building utilization.
+This allows gaining insights to not only resize the footprint (aka square footage) but also improve the space configuration.
 Heads of real estate need to be able to make informed portfolio decisions, with confidence.
 This requires detailed and highly accurate information – not partial data and sporadic feedback that may lead to the wrong conclusions.
 That’s where the IoT comes in.
 Sensors are much better than humans in systematically – and anonymously – capturing and mapping occupancy data.

 Sensor options range from basic motion sensors that tell you when a space, desk, or seat is occupied to more sophisticated headcount sensors that you mount on the ceiling and that can really tell you how many people are in a specific space and where they are.
 This data is processed, securely stored in the cloud, and analyzed.
 And, most importantly, visualized on floor plans and dashboards that provide a detailed view of how office buildings are used throughout the day.

-It’s important to note that IoT sensors accurately track occupancy without infringing on people’s right to privacy.
+It’s important to note that IoT sensors provide accurate occupancy tracking data without infringing on people’s right to privacy.
 A sensor knows whether a seat is occupied or not occupied; it doesn’t know who is in the seat.
-A smart workplace solution such as Spacewell’s Cobundu IoT platform processes occupancy data to optimize the work environment, not to keep tabs on people’s activities.
+A smart solution such as Spacewell Workplace Analytics processes occupancy data to optimize the work environment, not to keep tabs on people’s activities.
 We believe that responsible use of the IoT – and the insights derived from it – is critical in realizing the full potential of our workplaces.

 A huge opportunity ahead